MullinsLab/ISDB/doc/Manual.md

 The following diagrams form a truth table of provirus orientation with respect to the chromosome crossed by provirus orientation with respect to the gene.
-Pay careful attention to the location of GAG and ENV (or 5aʹ vs. 5bʹ).
+Pay careful attention to the location of GAG and ENV.

 ## Provirus is _forward_ with respect to the chromosome…